The war and concentration camps

 This wore down and eventually overwhelmed Boer resistance and peace was declared with the Treaty of Vereeniging on 31 May 1902.

-The British, however, did not just mount a military response to the guerrilla campaign.
+The British success, however, was not just due to their military response to the guerrilla campaign.
 Following the capture of Bloemfontein in March 1900, Roberts invited the Boers to lay down their arms and sign an Oath of Neutrality.
-If they did, they would be allowed to return to their farms provided they no longer participated in the war.
-About 20,000 accepted the offer and were known as “Protected Burghers.”
+Those who did would be allowed to return to their farms provided they no longer participated in the war.
+About 20,000 accepted the offer and were known as “Protected Burghers” by the English and “Hendsoppers” by the Boers.
 With the intensification of the guerrilla campaign, Roberts felt the need to protect his oath takers and established “Refugee Camps” at Bloemfontein and Pretoria in September 1900.

 |Bloemfontein Camp and hospital with group preparing for a photograph